w3c/wai-authoring-tools-list/content/submit-a-tool.md

   {% include excol.html type="start" %}
   <h2 id="the-tool">About the tool</h2>
-  <p>Provide some information about your tool, that we will list with the tool.</p>
+  <p>Provide some information about your tool.
+We will list this with the tool.</p>

   {% include excol.html type="middle" %}
   <div class="field">